Legislative violence: 5 December 2019

+11 December 2019

+Servant of the People deputy Andriy Bohdanets and Eduard Leonov of the nationalist Svoboda Party exchanged punches when a parliamentary decision began debating a draft bill allowing for the privatization of agricultural land, an issue that was supported by International Monetary Fund and the European Court of Human Rights.
+The Svoboda Party has long opposed the issue in fear of foreigners buy up land.
+Bohdanets was admitted to hospital with a suspected concussion.

 6 October 2023

 A fight broke out between former Servant of the People member Mykola Tyshchenko and European Solidarity deputy Oleksiy Honcharenko.
 Tyshchenko called Honcharenko a "rooster from Odesa" and read material from his Wikipedia article saying that Honcharenko had promoted the Russian language in Odesa in his earlier political career.
 Tyshchenko demanded that Honcharenko be removed from European Solidarity and from Ukrainian politics in general.
 This led to a fight where Honcharenko said his pants were torn, while other deputies recorded the fight on their phones.

 United Kingdom

 In the House of Commons of the United Kingdom, the government and the opposition are separated by red lines drawn on the carpet.
 The red lines in front of the two sets of benches are two sword-lengths apart (or a little more than two sword-lengths apart); a Member is traditionally not allowed to cross the line during debates, supposedly because the Member might then be able to attack an individual on the opposite side.
 These procedures were made because the Members were allowed to carry weapons into the House in its founding days.